-These weed smoking weed are probably taking advantage of these profitable market as their internet scam work isn’t paying at the moment, so I concluded and survival is natural inside a man.
+These weed smoking boys are probably taking advantage of these profitable market as their internet scam work isn’t paying.

 When I heard them play and sing along that song, then I got where their inspiration to sell weed in the private residence came from.